 - Turn needs into gifts.
 Small, thoughtful gifts are great ways to chase your spouse without breaking the budget.
 Does your husband need new socks?
 Pick out a few pairs and add a note about how much you love him from head to toe.
 Just knowing you’re thinking of them speaks volumes to your spouse.

 - Date night at home.
 When the babysitter is AWOL or the budget is a bit tight, this is a great way to continue dating one another.
 Ask your spouse to clear their evening.
 Feed and bathe the kids and put them to bed a little bit early, then start your date.
-Cook together, light some candles, slow dance to a romantic playlist, etc. Get creative!
+Cook together, light some candles, slow dance to a romantic playlist, etc. Get creative as you build emotional connection!

 - Kidnap your spouse.
 This one takes a bit of planning, but it’s worth it.
 Coordinate with your spouse’s boss to get them time off work and surprise them with a day excursion or a weekend getaway.
 You’ll score big points with your loved one if you do!